pga03/docs-first-discovery/src/documents/ttsHookupPrefsEditor.md

 Text-to-Speech Hookup - First Discovery is a grade containing the configuration necessary to setup the utterance of the panel introductions.
 As a panel is made visible, a message is uttered.
 The 'h' key is also wired up utter the panel instructions.
 This grade is intended to be added as a base grade to the `prefsEditor` subcomponent in the [First Discovery Editor](firstDiscoveryEditor.md).

-Note: _The utterance will only occur when self voicing is enabled._
+**Note**: The utterance will only occur when self voicing is enabled.

 ## Using the Text-to-Speech Hookup – Preferences Editor grade